-Bake it in your preheated oven for 60 to 65 minutes, or until a toothpick inserted into the center of the bread comes out clean (I usually do this in a few spots since the bread is pretty thick).
+Bake it for 60 to 65 minutes, or until a toothpick inserted in the center comes out clean.
+I usually do this in a few spots since the bread is pretty thick.

 You can also lightly press the bread to test for doneness.
 If your finger leaves a slight indentation in the bread, let it bake a few more minutes.
 The bread will be done when it springs back when lightly pressed.

 When your bread is done, remove it from the oven and let it cool on a cooling grid for 15 minutes.

 After 15 minutes, remove it from the pan and let it cool completely to room temperature before cutting.

 As tempting as it may be to start cutting into your warm banana bread, wait until it’s cooled off.
 It will be much easier to slice once it’s cooled off.

 When it comes to toppings, your only limit is your imagination!
 You can add butter, cream cheese, honey, fresh fruit and a dollop of whipped cream or even some simple jam.
 P.S. banana bread slices also make a delectable French toast!

 To keep your banana bread fresh and moist, keep it wrapped tightly in plastic wrap, aluminum foil or store in an airtight container at room temperature.
 If you’re planning to have your banana bread for longer than a week, you can keep it tightly wrapped in the refrigerator to help maintain its freshness.

 Not digging in right away?
 Banana bread is perfect for freezing.
 Double wrap the loaf or individual slices in a layer of plastic wrap and then a layer of aluminum foil.
 Banana bread can be stored in the freezer for up to a month.